 Incubation space for mental health professionals

-Informed by Gestalt Therapy, nature connection and deep ritual, these gatherings will include:
+Informed by Gestalt Therapy, climate psychology, soul centric perspectives, nature connection and deep ritual, this gathering will include:

 - creative writing in order to loosen the ground